-Using light rail to get to or from Sky Harbor Airport?
-The free PHX Sky Train is available at the 44th Street and Washington Street transit center.
+Using the light rail to get to or from Sky Harbor Airport?
+The free PHX Sky Train is available at the 44th St. and Washington St. transit center.

 All METRO light rail passengers must purchase a pass before boarding the train.
 These passes, except the single ride tickets, may also be used on Valley Metro buses.